VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/cloud.md

 </div>

-Obviously, for each thing done for you you've giving up more control, abstracting away that complexity to the provider.
+Obviously, for each thing done for you, you've giving up more control, abstracting away that complexity to the provider.

 [GCP Outpaces Azure, AWS in the 2021 Cloud Report (Cockroarch Labs)](https://www.cockroachlabs.com/blog/2021-cloud-report/)